TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 ## Overview

-Nussknacker as a platform integrates many of the data sources, e.g. kafka topic or http request, and also allows to enrich data using e.g. [OpenAPI](https://swagger.io/specification/) or Databases.
+Nussknacker as a platform integrates diverse data sources, e.g. kafka topic or http request, and also allows to enrich data using e.g. [OpenAPI](https://swagger.io/specification/) or databases.
 These integrations can return several types of data like JSON, Binary, and DB data.
 Each format of these data is described in another way:

 * Source request http with JSON data is described by JSON Schema, stored in Nussknacker scenario's properties
 * Source [kafka](https://kafka.apache.org/) with JSON data is described by JSON Schema, stored in the schema registry
 * Source [kafka](https://kafka.apache.org/) with binary data is described by Avro Schema, stored in the schema registry
 * [OpenAPI](https://swagger.io/specification/) returns JSON data described by OpenAPI Schema
+* Database data are described by db schema column information

 ![Typing architecture](./img/typing.png)

-To provide consistent and proper support for those formats Nussknacker converts meta-information about data to its own `Typing Information`, which is used on the Designer's part to hint and verification the correctness of the data.
+To provide consistent and proper support for these formats Nussknacker converts meta-information about data to its own `Typing Information`, which is used on the Designer's part to hint and validate the data.
 Each part of the diagram is statically validated and typed on an ongoing basis.

-On the other hand, we also have to ensure that provided data to the sink (e.g. kafka topic with json or avro) are proper against the schema and can be safely saved at the runtime.
-And this is the place where the [validation and encoding](#validation-and-encoding) mechanisms come in.
+Additionally, we have to ensure that data provided to the sink (e.g. kafka topic with json or avro / http request with json) are valid against the schema and can be safely used at runtime.

 ## Validation and encoding

-As we can see above finally saving data (e.g. kafka sink) is divided into two parts:
+As we can see above finally preparing data (e.g. kafka sink / response sink) is divided into two parts:

-* validation data on the Designer
+* during validation on the Designer, the Typing Information is compared against schema
-* encoding data at the runtime
+* encoding data at runtime

-Sometimes can happen situations that are not so obvious to handle, e.g. how we should pass and validate `Unknown` and `Union` types.
-And this is the place where validation modes come in and help solve that issue.
+Sometimes situations can happen that are not so obvious to handle, e.g. how we should pass and validate `Unknown` and `Union` types.

 ##### type `Unknown`